behzad89/netcdf_to_parquet/README.md

 Build a new docker image using provided `Dockerfile`.
 All the required packages would be installed for this pipeline, and save the build image in AWS ECR.

 ```
-docker build -t exp_env:0.0.1 .
+docker build -t netcdf_to_parquet:latest .
 ```
+### Save the result
+AWS EFS can be used to mount in the container to save the final result.
+The result can be accessed via diffrent EC2 instances or on-permises servers.

 ### Running container
-Create a cluster with EC2 instance, and define the task in AWS ECS.
-Do not forget to give the S3 acess to container using IAM role.
-This way the can be uploaded in S3 bucket.
+Create a cluster with Frgate/EC2 instance, and define the task in AWS ECS.
+In the Volume part specify the defined EFS.
+Add the defined volume to the container (Storage and Logging).
+Finally, you can add as task to the cluster (Logs of the task can be checked to follow the steps)